-The service consists in answering NXQL queries to the in-memory Engine database with a list of records in the selected output format.
+The service answers NXQL queries to the in-memory Engine database with a list of records in the selected output format.
 By default, the Web API port number is 1671.

 A request expects the following parameters:

 The NXQL query to execute.